-You can present activities within presentation slides like PowerPoint.
+You can present activities within presentation slides like Google Slides.
 This gives your audience a more streamlined presentation because you don’t have to switch back and forth between your presentation app and Poll Everywhere.

-Note: Before you can insert an activity into a slide presentation, you must install the Poll Everywhere app on the computer you’re using for the presentation.
-You can find the installation steps here.
+Note: Before you can insert an activity into a Google Slides presentation, you must install the Poll Everywhere add-in for the Chrome browser.
+You can find theinstallation steps here.

-Helpful Tip: After you log in, you’ll see your username instead of “Log in.”
+After you log in, you’ll see “Log out” on the menu instead of “Log in:”

-Click on the slide where you want to insert an activity.
-The activity will get inserted after the slide you select.
+Step 4: Click the cursor on the slide where you want to insert an activity.

 Helpful Tip: The slide gets inserted after the slide you have selected.

-From the Poll Everywhere tab, select Insert > Activity.
+Step 5: From the Poll Everywhere menu, select Insert > Activity.

 Helpful Tip: You can select more than one activity to insert at a time.